 When the communication and sharing of knowledge runs seamlessly in the workplace, a sense of community is created, and employee engagement can prosper.
-In this multi-part blog, we’re taking a closer look at the importance of effectively communicating information and exploring some of the common barriers to knowledge sharing through the lens of three different perspectives; the source, the information, and the audience.
+In this multi-part blog, we’re taking a closer look at some of the common barriers to effective knowledge sharing in organisations and how to overcome them through the lens of three different perspectives; the source, the information, and the audience.

 Part 1: Finding the root cause of a problem

 ⠀⠀⠀a) "Sharing information is challenging when away from the office"

 ⠀⠀⠀b) "Information is stockpiled for the next weekly report"

 ⠀⠀⠀c) "Knowledge is only shared in infrequent meetings"*